aws-powertools/powertools-lambda-java/README.md

 ### Installation

-Powertools is available in Maven Central.
+Powertools for AWS Lambda (Java) is available in Maven Central.
 You can use your favourite dependency management tool to install it

 * [maven](https://maven.apache.org/):
 ```xml